HACKV104/SDCS/README.md

 Overview<br><br>
 Smart Data Capture System (SDCS) is an end-to-end sample project that demonstrates how to:

-Capture structured data from a mobile device via
+ -Capture structured data from a mobile device via

-Camera (docs / tables / forms / handwriting)
+ -Camera (docs / tables / forms / handwriting)

-Gallery uploads
+ -Gallery uploads

-Speech-to-text voice input
+ -Speech-to-text voice input

-Send the raw media to a lightweight Flask backend
+ -Send the raw media to a lightweight Flask backend

-Process images with Tesseract (printed text) or EasyOCR (handwriting) on the server
+ -Process images with Tesseract (printed text) or EasyOCR (handwriting) on the server

-Return the extracted text file to the device as a download
+ -Return the extracted text file to the device as a download

-Persist & manage results locally on Android (RecyclerView with multi-select & delete)
+ -Persist & manage results locally on Android (RecyclerView with multi-select & delete)

-The entire solution is less than <250 LOC of Python and ≈1.2 kLOC of Android/Kotlin/Java, making it easy to read, hack, and extend.
+ -The entire solution is less than <250 LOC of Python and ≈1.2 kLOC of Android/Kotlin/Java, making it easy to read, hack, and extend.

 Features: